OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 3. What other primary or adjunctive non-surgical options are useful for reflux symptoms? – Mark Fox (Switzerland)

-4. What are the causes of failed fundoplication? – TBD
+4. What are the causes of failed fundoplication? – Tanuja Damani (USA)

-5. How should symptomatic post-fundoplication patients be assessed? – Renato Salvador (Italy)
+5. How should symptomatic post-fundoplication patients be assessed? – Salvatore Tolone (Italy)

 6. When should endoscopic anti-reflux interventions be considered? – Kenneth Chang (USA)